x86-JTAG-Open-Research/x86-JTAG-Information/Hardware/SmartProbe/GdbCommands.md

 (gdb)
 ```

-:information_source: Your wiring may or may not allow this speed to be functional if signal integrity is compromised.
+:information_source: Wiring may or may not allow this speed to be functional if signal integrity is compromised.

 :information source: Certain speeds may make things unstable.
 Speed is autodetected up to 8 MHz starting at 2 MHz in 1 MHz increments during a ```JTAGscan```.

 ### JTAGXCV
-*Description* : Do a lowlever JTAG operation.
+*Description* : Do a lowlevel JTAG operation.

 *Usage* : ```(gdb)monitor JTAGXCV```, with unknown arguments.